 Vita-Salute San Raffaele University is a young institution, founded in 1996, and situated in the vibrant city of Milan.
 The teaching is structured across three departments: medicine, philosophy and psychology.

-The mission of Vita-Salute San Raffaele University is to answer to the question "Quid est homo" which means "What is the man?", stemming from the belief that humans are biologically, psychologically and spiritually unique.
+The mission of Vita-Salute San Raffaele is to answer to the question: “Quid est homo?” (“What is man?”), stemming from the belief that humans are biologically, psychologically and spiritually unique.

-In 2015, the institute became part of the Gruppo San Donato, the first hospital group in Italy.
+In 2015, the institution became part of the Gruppo San Donato, Europe’s largest private hospital group.